Christopher-I/UNICEFConnectKids/README.md

     -All participants can use basic ethereum based tools such as metamask  and etherscan.

+    -All transcations and daily connectivity data is stored on the ethereum blockchain.

+    -Dapp automatically manages the selection of ISP providers and the priorization of schools to receive internet connection.

 <h3 name="AdditionalMechanisms">Additional Mechanisms</h3>

     -The current ISP provider is chosen by a bidding system via a smart contract based on quality of service it promises to provide( faster download/upload speeds) and its previous history of perfomance.
 This way the best service providers over time will have a bidding advantage.